crcx/parable/REFERENCE.md

     value quote - value

 Primitive.
 Remove value from the stack and execute the quotation.
-When execution completes restore the value.
+When execution completes restore the Variable.

 ## sip